devbisme/KiPart/docs/usage.rst

                             Generated KiCad library for part.
       -b, --bundle          Bundle multiple pins with the same name into a single schematic pin.
+      -a, --append          Append to an existing part library.
       -w, --overwrite       Allow overwriting of an existing part library.
       -d [LEVEL], --debug [LEVEL]
                             Print debugging info.
 (Larger LEVEL means more info.)

 A generic part file is expected when the `-r generic` option is specified.
 It contains the following items:

 #.
 The part name or number is on the first line.
 #.
 The second line is blank.
 #.
 The third line contains the column headers.
-The required headers are 'Pin', 'Name', 'Unit', and 'Type'.
+The required headers are 'Pin' and 'Name'.
+   Optional columns are 'Unit', 'Side', 'Type', and 'Style'.
    These can be placed in any order and in any column.
 #.
 On each row, enter the pin number, name, unit identifier (if the schematic symbol will have multiple units),
-   and pin type.
+   pin type and style.
 Each of these items should be entered in the column with the appropriate header.

    * Pin numbers can be either numeric (e.g., '69') if the part is a DIP or QFP, or they can be alphanumeric (e.g., 'C10') if a BGA or CSP is used.
    * Pin names can be any combination of letters, numbers and special characters (except a comma).
-   * The unit identifier can be any combination of letters, numbers and special characters (except a comma).
+   * The unit identifier can be blank or any combination of letters, numbers and special characters (except a comma).
      A separate unit will be generated in the schematic symbol for each distinct unit identifier.
+   * The side column specifies the side of the symbol the pin will be placed on.
+     The allowable values are:
+        * left
+        * right
+        * top
+        * bottom
-   * The allowable pin types are:
+   * The type column specifies the electrical type of the pin.
+The allowable values are:
         * input
         * output
         * bidirectional